afrey09/reading-notes/201Notes/Class2notes.md

   Semantic elements are important because provide meaning and structure to text so that a browser is able to display the information properly

-  There are 6 heading elements in HTML <h1>-<h6>
+  There are 6 heading elements in HTML h1-h6

-  Superscript <sup> and subscript <sub> are used "when marking up items like dates, chemical formulae, and mathematical equations so they have correct meaning"
+  Superscript/sup and subscript/sub are used "when marking up items like dates, chemical formulae, and mathematical equations so they have correct meaning"

-  Title is the full expansion of the term <abbr>.
-Example <abbr title>
+  Title is the full expansion of the term abbr.
+Example abbr title

 CSS Structure